|Copyright © 2007

 talked out of looking in places where a lot of work is involved.
 You know, there’s a psychology behind handling a

-you want to hide a major contraband in your room, then you leave a minor contraband item so it can be discovered.
+if you want to hide a major contraband in your room, then you leave a minor contraband item so it can be

-The dude searching will usually abandon the search when he finds the piece you salted, and he leaves feeling he’s
+discovered.
+The dude searching will usually abandon the search when he finds the piece you salted, and he leaves

-done a fine job.
+feeling he’s done a fine job.
 You got to be just a little bit smarter than they are to survive in prison.
-On the other hand there is
+On the other

-that occasional sharp cop who can’t be fooled.
+hand there is that occasional sharp cop who can’t be fooled.
 When this happens, you’re in trouble.
-So the way you handle this guy
+So the way you

-is you get all the cons in the area to complain about how the guy dumps stuff on your floors, tears your bedding, etc.
+handle this guy is you get all the cons in the area to complain about how the guy dumps stuff on your floors, tears

-If the complaints keep coming about the guy, joint big shots take the attitude that “where there’s smoke there must
+your bedding, etc. If the complaints keep coming about the guy, joint big shots take the attitude that “where there’

 One morning my duck called and said the search team was going to be in his unit.
 I rushed and stood nonchalantly